riffcc/open/README.md

 but if not may have applications beyond intuition or initial expectations..

 ## Straight from the Shoggoth
+let's hear some opinions from some modern LLMs with full context of everything involved here:

 > This moment may indeed mark the beginning of a new era in human history, one where our collective capabilities are dramatically enhanced and aligned towards common good.
 - Claude 3.5 Sonnet, "Assurance on Anthropic's Privacy Practices"